zukaaradio/ChristianRadioHub/DATABASE_MIGRATION.md

-# Database Migration Guide: PostgreSQL to MySQL
+# MySQL Database Configuration Guide

-This application has been set up to support both PostgreSQL and MySQL.
-By default, it uses PostgreSQL for backward compatibility, but you can easily switch to MySQL when you're ready to run your own migrations.
+This application now uses MySQL exclusively for database storage.
+This guide explains how to configure and run the application with your own MySQL server.

-## How to Switch to MySQL
+## MySQL Connection Configuration

-1. Set the environment variable `USE_MYSQL=true` to switch to MySQL mode
-2. Configure MySQL connection parameters using the following environment variables:
+Configure your MySQL connection by setting these environment variables:

-   - `MYSQL_HOST` - Hostname for MySQL (default: 'localhost')
+- `MYSQL_HOST` - Your MySQL server hostname (default: 'localhost')
-   - `MYSQL_PORT` - Port for MySQL (default: 3306)
+- `MYSQL_PORT` - Your MySQL server port (default: 3306)
-   - `MYSQL_USER` - MySQL username (default: 'root')
+- `MYSQL_USER` - Your MySQL username (default: 'root')
-   - `MYSQL_PASSWORD` - MySQL password (default: 'password')
+- `MYSQL_PASSWORD` - Your MySQL password (default: 'password')
-   - `MYSQL_DATABASE` - MySQL database name (default: 'radiodb')
+- `MYSQL_DATABASE` - Your MySQL database name (default: 'radiodb')

-## Running Your Own Migrations

-The codebase has been set up with the following schema and data files:

-- `shared/schema.ts` - PostgreSQL schema
-- `shared/schema.mysql.ts` - MySQL schema
-- `server/db.ts` - PostgreSQL database connection
-- `server/db.mysql.ts` - MySQL database connection
-- `server/storage.ts` - PostgreSQL storage implementation
-- `server/storage.mysql.ts` - MySQL storage implementation

-### Steps to Manage Your Own Migrations

-1. Create your migration scripts in a new `migrations` directory
-2. Use Drizzle's migration tools or write custom SQL scripts
-3. Reference the schema defined in `shared/schema.mysql.ts`
+You can set these in your environment or create a `.env` file in the project root.

 ## Schema Structure

-The application uses the following tables:
+The application uses the following MySQL tables:

 1. `users` - User accounts with authentication info
 2. `streams` - Radio stream configurations